cobertis/NewCurbeIO/replit.md

 # Admin Dashboard - Curbe

 ## Overview
 Curbe is a multi-tenant CRM system designed for businesses, offering customer relationship management, communication, and an admin dashboard for superadmins.
 It integrates iMessage/SMS/RCS, role-based access, Stripe billing, and custom SMTP notifications.
 Key modules include Quotes, Policies, Campaigns, and a real-time SMS Chat application, all built on a scalable full-stack architecture.
-The project aims to streamline operations and enhance communication capabilities for its users.
+The project aims to streamline operations and enhance communication capabilities for its users with a business vision to provide a comprehensive, multi-tenant CRM that enhances operational efficiency and communication for businesses across various sectors.

 ## User Preferences
 Preferred communication style: Simple, everyday language.